-In 2020, the Board of Directors held 17 meetings, five information sessions and acted by written consent two times.
-Each director attended 75% or more of the meetings of the Board of Directors and Board committees on which they served during 2020.
+In 2021, the Board of Directors held eight meetings and acted by written consent three times.
+Each director attended 75% or more of the meetings of the Board of Directors and Board committees on which they served during 2021.
 Directors are expected to attend all meetings of shareholders.
-All directors attended the 2020 annual meeting.
+All directors attended the 2021 annual meeting.

-Number of Board and Board Committee Meetings in 2020
+Number of Board and Board Committee Meetings in 2021